able8/greenlight/README.md

 An Access-Control-Allow-Headers header listing the request headers that can beincluded in real cross-origin requests to the URL.

+##### Caching preflight responses

+If you want, you can also add an Access-Control-Max-Age header to your preflight responses.
+This indicates the number of seconds that the information provided by the Access-Control-Allow-Methods and Access-Control-Allow-Headers headers can becached by the browser.

+##### Preflight wildcards

+Wildcards in these headers are currently only supported by 74% of browsers.
+Anybrowsers which don’t support them will block the preflight request.

+The Authorization header cannot be wildcarded.
+Instead, you will need to includethis explicitly in the header like `Access-Control-Allow-Headers: Authorization, *`.
+Wildcards are not supported for credentialed requests (those with cookies or HTTP basic authentication).
+For these, the character * will be treated as the literal string"*", rather than as a wildcard.

 ## 19. Metrics